ckswilliams/modOpenREM/docs/install.rst

 In a production environment, Celery will need to start automatically and not depend on a particular user being logged in.
 Therefore, much like the webserver, it will need to be daemonised.
-Please refer to the instructions and links at http://celery.readthedocs.org/en/latest/tutorials/daemonizing.html for now.
+For now, please refer to the instructions and links at http://celery.readthedocs.org/en/latest/tutorials/daemonizing.html.

 Virtualenv and virtualenvwrapper
 --------------------------------